Twitter #masterclass 8

 - Encourage tweeting from within all sessions, oral and poster

 - Encourage authors to tell delegates if they are happy or not for people to tweet/post content from their individual presentation (some authors don’t like their conference presentations being shared beyond the conference itself) See – #TwitterOK

 - Try and have dedicated areas in main halls/auditoria for full time social media engagers

 - Have one person dedicated to tweeting science as the host.
 This is a great opportunity to involve an up-coming ECR (who isn’t presenting) and who you know is good on social media.

 - Have a second person acting as host curator to RT, make tweet announcements, etc.

-- Collect @TwitterHandles on booking and include on badges, delegate list, author abstracts, etc
+- Collect @TwitterHandles on booking and include on badges, delegate list, programme and author abstracts, etc

 - Use an app to project tweets on the public screen(s) during breaks (BOU uses LiveTweetApp tweet wall during breaks).
 This is a great way to show those not on social media just how effective social media around an event is.